Skip to main content Skip to footer site map

 Health Insurance Requirements

-Under the ACA, an ALE is defined, in general, as an entity with an average of at least 50 or more full-time employees during the prior calendar year, including full-time equivalent employees.
-The ACA definition of full-time is an average of 30 hours or more per week (or 130 hours per month), so it's essential to examine your current employee base to ensure you comply with the ACA.
+An ALE is defined as an entity with an average of at least 50 or more full-time employees during the prior calendar year, including full-time equivalent employees.
+Examine your current employee base to ensure ACA compliance.

-Hours worked by non-full-time workers, including part-time workers, must also be counted in the calculation of full-time equivalent employees (FTEs).
+Hours worked by non-full-time workers, including part-time workers, must also be counted in calculating full-time equivalent employees (FTEs).
 Combine the number of service hours of all non-full-time employees for the month but do not include more than 120 hours per employee.
 Divide the total by 120 to calculate the number of FTEs for each calendar month.

-The ACA does not require smaller employers that aren't ALEs to offer health insurance.
-Instead, each company can weigh the costs and benefits of offering health insurance to both full- and part-time employees, depending on their workforce and business goals.
+If you're a smaller employer that isn't an ALE, the ACA doesn't require you to offer health insurance.
+You can weigh the costs and benefits of offering health insurance to both full- and part-time employees based on your workforce needs and what will make your positions competitive to job seekers in your market.

 Tax Implications for Part-Time vs. Full-Time Employees